Jayaprakashkumar/Letter_game/README.md

 # Letter_game

+To run the python file in comman prompt:  C:\python27\game.exe Or use the pycharm software.

 Four letter word finder using Python

 The user will be asked to guess 4-letter words.
 To make this realistic, we must utilize a large list of possible words.
 For this purpose, I have provided a text file containing 4030 4-letter English words.